developers-hey/api-client-snippets/Java/APIConsumer/src/main/java/com/heybanco/baas/consumer/README.md

     KEYSTORE_PASSWORD: This key specifies the password for the client keystore file.
     PRIVATEKEY: This key specifies the path to the client private key file in the APIConsumer project.
     PUBLICKEY: This key specifies the path to the server public key file in the APIConsumer project.
+    HOSTNAME: Defines the hostname of the remote server.
+    OAUTH_CLIENT_ID: The client ID used to authenticate with the remote server.
+    OAUTH_CLIENT_SECRET: The client secret used to authenticate with the remote server.
+    B_APPLICATION: Unique consumer application identifier, used to sign and encrypt the payload.

-These properties are used by the APIConsumer project to authenticate and encrypt data.
+These properties are used by the APIConsumer project.